 Listed below are some sample report topics.
 Many of these topic suggestions were thought of by students.
 Feel free to choose one of the following models or come up with your own.
 Email your ideas to email@example.com.

-- Interview two famous artists and compare them.
+- Interview two famous artists, compare them and write essay.

 - Tell a fairy tale starring celebrity personalities.